 Follow Dr. Hannah Mattson as she talks about her annual Archaeology Summer Field School.
 During this field school, she and her students worked to unearth an ancient pueblo field house near Placitas, New Mexico.”We have a really great time out here,” Mattson said.
 “It’s a lot of work and it can be very very hot.”

 Dr. Diana Dragomir, a new research assistant professor of Physics and Astronomy at UNM, finds and studies the properties of small extrasolar planets called exoplanets.
 In this video, Dragomir shares the how and process to find exoplanets with new NASA telescope called TESS (Transiting Exoplanet Survey Satellite), as well as future goals in her career.During […] Read More

 Advance at UNM is an NSF funded program to recruit and retain women and minorities in STEM.
 Learn more about our program through interviews with participants and supporters.
 See more videos

-Dr. Ronda Brulotte, an associate professor of Geography and Environmental Studies and the Director of the Latin American Studies Program at UNM, taught a course in May 2018 called “Exploring Oaxaca Through Food and Craft” in Oaxaca, Mexico.
-In this video, Brulotte explains her role in the organization of the trip and also what […] Read More
+Dr. Ronda Brulotte, an associate professor of Geography and Environmental Studies and the Director of the Latin American Studies Program at UNM, taught May 2018 course — “Exploring Oaxaca Through Food and Craft” in Oaxaca, Mexico.
+Watch to learn about what Brulotte’s students gained from the trip.